schmittjoaopedro/email-testing/README.md

 # Automated Email Testing using AWS SES, S3, Lambda, and API Gateway

-If your application send emails it's important to test them.
-Testing emails include verifying recipient, subject, body, and attachments.
+If your application sends emails it's important to test them.
+Testing emails includes verifying the recipient, subject, body, and attachments.
 E-mail testing is challenging because it's not as trivial as testing code in your app.
-Tools like Mailosaur and Mailtrap provide a huge amount of features to help you with your testing.
-However, these tools are to some degree expensive depending on your current available budget.
-If you don't need a blasting expensive e-mail testing tool, this AWS solution might be suitable for you.
+Tools like Mailosaur and Mailtrap provide a lot of features to help you with your testing.
+However, these tools are to some degree expensive depending on your currently available budget.
+If you don't need a blasting expensive e-mail testing tool, this AWS solution might best suit your needs.

 ## The Problem

-How can you verify the e-mails sent from your application contain correct recipient, subject, body, and attachments in an automated way?
-Let's say you have an integration test pipeline which runs every time you push changes to the codebase.
-Basically we want a method like the `wait_receive_email` below to fetch the new emails for us.
-Notice in the code below that `start_time` is used to filter for emails sent after your test started.
+How can you verify the emails sent from your application contain the correct recipient, subject, body, and attachments in an automated way?
+Let's say you have an integration test pipeline that runs every time you push changes to the codebase.
+For this purpose, let's assume we want a method like the `wait_receive_email` below to fetch the new emails during tests (notice that `start_time` is used to filter only for emails sent after the test started).

 ```python
 def test_send_email():